-Every computer connected to the internet is vulnerable to viruses, fraud and infiltration.
-This leaves our pockets prey to the software protection industry's heavy charges to keep us safe.
+Every computer connected to the internet is vulnerable to viruses, forcing us to pay the software protection industry's charges to stay safe.

-It's possible to get legal, professional-quality antivirus and other protective software, absolutely free though.
+But it's possible to get legal, professional-quality antivirus and other protective software for free.
 Here's our rundown of the best free antivirus and free internet security software.

 In this guide

 Always be careful to check any software you put on your computer is suitable and compatible with your existing set-up.
 No liability can be accepted for any individual problems caused by acting upon the information given.

 Internet security software to protect your computer is a must these days.
 But you can boost your level of protection, without any new programs:

 Even if your computer comes off the shelf with a level of protection, threats change daily.
 So it's imperative you keep it up-to-date or else it's useless.

 For Windows 7, just click on "Start", go to Control Panel and click the "Windows Update" icon, where it will show you if there are any updates for your PC.
 The same goes for users with Windows 8, 8.1 or XP.

 Even dedicated antivirus software (see the top free protection below) needs to be updated, and do a full system scan once a week.